Details Panel Customization in Unreal Engine

 }

-Customization of Properties in the Panel
+Property Customization in the Panel

-1. You can select UClass type.
+1. You can select the UClass type.

-1. Traverse all the properties based on UClass.
+1. Traverse all properties based on the UClass.

 3. Create different FProperty in the property panel.